Integrative psychotherapy in Sheffield and online

 Supporting your creativity isn’t just about making work; it’s about sustaining a life that allows you and your art to thrive.

-You don’t need to prepare or ‘have it all figured out’, just come as you are, and we’ll take it from there.
+You don’t need to prepare or ‘have it all figured out’, just come as you are and we’ll take it from there

 FEES

 I offer a free 20-minute online consultation.
 This gives us a chance to meet, talk a little about what brings you to therapy and for you to ask any questions you may have.
 It’s also an opportunity to get a sense of whether working together feels comfortable and right for you.
+We can then either continue therapy online or in my cosy office in Sheffield.

 Individual Therapy: £60–£75 per hour session